 Sheffield Chamber Music Festival is one of the city's annual musical delights, exploring the joy and delight that chamber music can bring to every possible audience.
 Its ethos is one of inclusivity, of making music for people to enjoy, and most importantly, of enjoying making music with people.
 Resident group Ensemble 360 are passionate in their mission to make what might sometimes be thought of as highbrow classical music accessible to everyone, and where better to do so than in the friendly environment of the Crucible Studio.

-For 2018, the festival's theme is harmony.
-With over 25 concerts across nine days, the programme is incredibly varied and features everything from pre-concert talks to concerts for babies to free performances in the Winter Garden.
+With over 25 concerts across nine days, the 2019 programme is incredibly varied and features everything from rush-hour concerts to discussions to family-friendly shows, with music from the 1700s to the present day.